• Skip to main content

 1. Identify Your Problem Area

 Are you having trouble standing up?
 That may be because your office chair lacks lumbar support.
-Are you experiencing lower back pain on a regular basis?
+Are you experiencing lower back pain regularly?
 A poorly padded seat might be failing to support your lower vertebrae.
 Check UCLA’s “Ergonomics of Prolonged Sitting” to see if the discomfort you are experiencing is closely related to one or more sitting specifications.

 2. Adjust The Height of Your Chair